GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 The distributed subscription requests across the receiving network could overflow limits for the receiving network as a whole, essentially causing the websites displaying the ad to participate in an overjoining attack (see Appendix A of {{I-D.draft-ietf-mboned-cbacc}}).

 Even if network safety mechanisms protect the network from the worst effects of oversubscription, the population counts for the multicast subscriptions could be disrupted by this kind of attack, and therefore push out legitimately requested traffic that's being consumed by real users.
-For a legitimately popular event, this could cause a widespread disruption to the service if it's successfully pushed out.
+For a legitimately popular event, this could cause a widespread disruption to the service if it is successfully pushed out.

-A denial of service attack of this sort would be thwarted by restricting the access to (S,G)s to authorized websites through the use of properly restricted CORS headers.
+A denial-of-service attack of this sort would be thwarted by restricting the access to (S,G)s to authorized websites through the use of properly restricted CORS headers.

 # Privacy Considerations